 The Royal National Park

-Sydney Coast Walks can guide your hiking and camping adventures through the national park while Bundeena Kayaks offer guided or unguided tours by kayak or stand up paddleboard, and you can learn to kayak.
-You can also hike to the tip of the spectacular Jibbon Headland, with views of the sparkling blue waters and sandstone cliffs below.
-Aboriginal rock engravings made by Dharawal people, can also be found here.
+Sydney Coast Walks can guide your hiking and camping adventures in the national park while Bundeena Kayaks offer guided or unguided tours by kayak or stand-up paddleboard.
+You can also hike to the spectacular Jibbon Head, with views of the sparkling blue waters and sandstone cliffs below.
+Aboriginal rock engravings, made by Dharawal people, can also be found here.

 Catch the ferry from Cronulla on the first Sunday of the month to discover the local art trail, when local artists and artisans open their studio doors to the public for a rare glimpse into their working lives and creative journeys.
-There are more than 20 artists waiting to welcome you into their studios for a look inside the creative process.
+More than 20 artists are waiting to welcome you into their studios.
 Artworks on show and for sale include paintings, drawings, printmaking, wood carving, decorative and functional pottery, glassware and jewellery.